TeamDynamix/tdx-quickstart-integrations/powershell samples/acct-dept-importer/README.md

 ## TeamDynamix Version Support ##
 This script will work on all TeamDynamix instances on **version 11.0 or higher**.

-If you are an installed (on-prem) customer and need an earlier version of this script, use the list below for previous versions.
+If you are an installed (on-prem) customer or need an earlier version of this script, use the list below for previous versions.
 - <a href="legacy/v1" target="_blank">Versions 10.2 - 10.3: legacy/v1/</a>
-- <a href="legacy/v2" target="_blank">Versions 11.0+: legacy/v2/</a>
+- <a href="legacy/v2" target="_blank">Version 11.0+: legacy/v2/</a>

 ## Usage Requirements ##
 This script requires **.NET Framework 4.0 or higher be installed.**